lphamilton87/be-project-nc-news/README.md

 ## NC-News

 Welcome to NC-News.
 This is the back end project for a news article app.
-Allowing you to browse through various articles and vote and comment on them
+Allowing you to browse through various articles, vote and comment on them

 ## Description